imagej/imagej.github.io/pages/Colocalization_Analysis.md

 ![SplitChannels.png](/images/pages/SplitChannels.png "SplitChannels.png")"

+## ImageJ plugins for colocalization analysis

+There are several plugins available for performing colocalization analysis.
+In addition to the options described below, see also the [index of pages related to colocalization](:Category:Colocalization "wikilink").

-## Colocalization analysis using Coloc 2
+### Coloc 2

 Coloc 2 implements and performs the pixel intensity correlation over space methods of [Pearson](wikipedia:Pearson_product-moment_correlation_coefficient "wikilink"), [Manders](Media:Manders.pdf "wikilink"), [Costes](Media:Costes_etalColoc.pdf "wikilink"), [Li](Media:LietAlColoc.pdf "wikilink") and more, for scatterplots, analysis, automatic thresholding and statistical significance testing.